-It's not too early to volunteer to help at the
+It's not too late to volunteer to help at the

 105th Annual Connecticut Sheep, Wool & Fiber Festival

 Rain or Shine

 Route 30, Vernon/Rockville, CT

 $5 per car is all it costs to attend

 Vendors: Our vendor chair is Cathy at firstname.lastname@example.org

 Our grounds are full and the vendors for our 2014 Sheep and Wool Festival are looking forward to the first festival of the 2014 season.

 They have a wonderful variety of products and some will be bringing fiber animals.
 All are from New England and the majority are Connecticut Farms or small businesses that count on your support to keep them going.